futurice/vor/README.md

 [JSON](/doc/json-schema.md) describing the different message.

-[Android](/vor-android/README.md) for the Android client
+[Android](/vor-android/README.md) for the Android client to track your location indoors and interact with the map and service cards.
+A custom build for fixed table display helps office visitor interact with the service.

-[iOS](/vor-ios/README.md) for the iPhone client
+[iOS](/vor-ios/README.md) for the iPhone client to track your location indoors

 [Backend](/vor-backend/README.md) concerning the Node.js server

-[Arduino](/vor-arduino/README.md) about the Arduino hardware for IoT sensors and actuators and associated 3D printable bits
+[Arduino and Raspberry Pi 2](/vor-arduino/README.md) about the custom hardware for IoT sensors and actuators to setup your office

 [3D Models](/3d-models/README.md) for the custom Arduio and Raspberry Pi 2 IoT nodes